fastai/course-v3/docs/deployment_zeit.md

 ## Step 5: Copy and paste your trained model file into the project
 Locate the **stage-X.pth** you had saved while training the model in your jupyter notebook.
 Copy and paste it at `app/models` (in the **models** directory inside the **app** directory that was created in Step 4).

-Use Jeremy's bear model from Lesson1/2, if you want to just test the deployment initially - download the trained model file from [here](https://www.dropbox.com/s/6zt99q2t3z38zus/stage-2.pth?dl=0).
+Use Jeremy's bear model from Lesson 2, if you want to just test the deployment initially - download the trained model file from [here](https://www.dropbox.com/s/6zt99q2t3z38zus/stage-2.pth?dl=0).

 ## Step 6: Customize the app for your model
 1. Open up the file **server.py** inside the **app** directory and update `classes = ['black', 'grizzly', 'teddys']` to the classes you are expecting from your model